numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 beyond the scope of adding support for variable-length strings.

 Instead, we propose relaxing the requirement that all array data are stored in the array buffer or inside of python objects.
-This DType would extend the existing concept of an array of references in NumPy beyond the ``object`` DType to include arrays that store data in sidecar heap-allocated buffers and use the array to store metadata for the heap allocation.
+This DType extends the existing concept of an array of references in NumPy beyond the ``object`` DType to include arrays that store data in sidecar heap-allocated buffers and use the array to store metadata for the heap allocation.

 Memory Layout and Small String Optimization
 +++++++++++++++++++++++++++++++++++++++++++

-In the prototype, each array element is represented as a union, with the following definition on little-endian architectures:
+Each array element is represented as a union, with the following definition on little-endian architectures:

 .. code-block:: c